 "Preach the Word" was the charge Paul gave to Timothy.
 This was a most solemn charge, in that it was made "before God and the Lord Jesus Christ" in view of the fact that he (Christ) "shall judge the living and the dead" when He comes again.
 This solemn charge was not only for the young preacher Timothy, but for all preachers of the gospel of Christ.
-Every one will be held to strict account in the day of judgment for what he preaches. ute anything to its support, except for the measly little morsel that happens to fall directly into our own old selfish hands.

-The the same time are driwning to contribute the support, except for with only subscriptions to assist him, who has any right to say that is wrong and shouldn't be done?
-While we believe it is trines-theories and dogmas of uninspired to the world be the world by the The Word is what men should preach, not men.
-To preach the Word is to preach the gospel; for Peter tells us that, "this is the and stood firm for the truth and made it that, why not all rejoice that he is so for- Word by which the gospel is preached unto you."
+Every one will be held to strict account in the day of judgment for what he preaches.
+The Word is what men should preach, not their opinions, nor their dreams.
+God has not authorized any one to preach the doctrines-theories and dogmas of uninspired men.
+To preach the Word is to preach the gospel; for Peter tells us that, "this is the Word by which the gospel is preached unto you."
 (1 Peter 1:25).
 Peter, by the Holy Spirit, admonishes: "If any man speak, let him speak as the oracles of God."
 (1 Peter 4:11).
 And Jeremiah, the prophet, by the same spirit, speaking for God, says, "He that hath my word, let him speak my word faithfully.
 What is the chaff to the wheat? said the Lord.
 Is not my Word like as a fire? saith the Lord; and like a hammer that breaketh the rock in pieces?"
 (Jeremiah 23:28-29).
 But this is not all; the next verse (verse 30) says, "Therefore, I am against the prophets, said the Lord, that steal my words every one from his neighbor."
 And the Lord is against the preachers of this age that do as those prophets did; that is, steal the words of God from the people.
 And there is much of such stealing going on in the land.
 How did the prophets of olden time, and how do preachers of to-day, steal God's Word from the people?
 Answer, by preaching their own dreams, imaginations, theories and opinions and saying that such is the Word of God when it is not.